Elhebert/laravel-sri/README.md

 Small Laravel 6+ package that'll generate the integrity hashes for your style and script files.

-For Laravel 5.5+ support you need to target version 1.5.2 specifically.
+For Laravel 5.5+ support, use the [v1 branch](https://github.com/Elhebert/laravel-sri/tree/v1).

 ## About Subresources Integrity